How has consent changed under the GDPR?

 Businesses should record each instance of consent provided and manage these records appropriately.
 The following should be recorded:

-- Identity of data subject providing their consent
+the identity of the data subject providing their consent

 Consent should be reviewed at regular intervals to determine whether it is still sufficient for the current purposes of data processing.
 It is also important to provide individuals with a straightforward method of withdrawing their consent at any time - and records should be updated to reflect any withdrawal of consent.